simantaparida/woorkshop/SECURITY_AUDIT.md

 ## Conclusion

-The codebase demonstrates good security practices with comprehensive middleware protection, input validation, and rate limiting.
-The main concerns are the vote API data loss risk and debug endpoint exposure, both of which should be addressed before production deployment.
+The codebase demonstrates excellent security practices with comprehensive middleware protection, input validation, rate limiting, and atomic transaction handling.
+All critical security issues have been resolved.

-The application is production-ready after addressing the critical issues.
+**The application is now production-ready.** ✅

+See [CRITICAL_FIXES.md](CRITICAL_FIXES.md) for details on the fixes applied.

 ---